Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Support systems significantly help renters during Melbourne’s rental crisis.
 When assisting a family moving out of Kew after facing a nearly 20% rent increase, we saw firsthand the anxiety it caused.
 However, after referring them to Tenants Victoria, they received valuable legal guidance, successfully negotiating a move-out extension and partial bond refund.
 Many clients have similarly benefited from timely advice, highlighting the critical role expert support plays in reducing stress and financial burdens during challenging relocations.

-Policymakers in Victoria are increasingly responding to renters’ needs, with measures like banning no-fault evictions to prevent unjustified rent hikes.
-Discussions continue about capping rent increases based on inflation, similar to policies in the ACT, to improve affordability.
-The limited effectiveness of Victoria’s current small-scale landlord register indicates a need for more robust licensing, complemented by suggestions for a national renters’ ombudsman.
+Policymakers in Victoria are increasingly responding to renters’ needs, with measures like ending ‘no reason’ (no-fault) evictions — reforms that were legislated in 2025 and began rolling out from 25 November 2025.
+Discussions also continue about capping rent increases in line with inflation, similar to the ACT’s approach, where increases are generally limited to no more than 10% above the growth in the rents component of the CPI.
+The limited reach of Victoria’s current rental provider register — essentially a public non-compliance register, rather than a comprehensive licensing scheme — has also fuelled calls for stronger regulation.
 These reforms aim to ensure greater fairness and stability for everyone who is relocating to regional Victoria.

 The Melbourne rental crisis has grown beyond what Victoria can tackle alone.
 Addressing it requires close federal–state collaboration, since key levers – immigration, economic policy, and funding for housing – are controlled nationally.
-Australia’s population surged by 2.2% last year, with net overseas migration of roughly 454,000 people, more than double the decade average, and dramatically increasing demand for rent in Melbourne.
+Based on the latest available data to the end of 2025, Australia’s population grew by 1.5% in the year to 30 June 2025, with net overseas migration of 305,600 people – still a major driver of rental demand, even as the post-pandemic surge has started to cool.

 The federal government’s role is especially vital in boosting housing supply and affordability.
-Victoria is counting on national schemes like the new Housing Australia Future Fund – a $10 billion initiative to build 30,000 social and affordable homes across Australia over five years.
-Homes funded today won’t be move-in ready tomorrow, and in the meantime, vacancy rates remain near record lows.
-Even as rent growth shows early signs of cooling – Melbourne’s annual rental increase has eased to around 3% after double-digit surges in 2022 – tenants are still facing a housing shortage Melbourne-wide.
+Victoria is counting on national schemes like the Housing Australia Future Fund – a $10 billion initiative designed to support the delivery of 20,000 new social homes and 20,000 new affordable homes across Australia over five years.
+Homes funded today won’t be move-in ready tomorrow, and in the meantime, vacancy rates remain tight.
+Even as rent growth shows clearer signs of cooling – with Melbourne’s vacancy rate holding at 2.0% in November 2025 and advertised rents up 3.5% year on year (based on the latest available data) – tenants are still facing a housing shortage Melbourne-wide.

 When my team helped a family relocate from Melbourne to Geelong after their rent jumped sharply, I saw firsthand how policy debates translate into real-world stress.
 They asked me if any relief was coming.
 I told them about the new federal housing funds and Victoria’s social housing projects, but we all understood these solutions won’t kick in overnight.
 The encouraging news is that all levels of government are finally pulling in the same direction to tackle the Melbourne rental market’s challenges.
 The key now is bridging the gap until those longer-term measures take effect – something we’ll explore next.